Shelv is a scriptable, plain text notes app with integrated AI features for macOS, written in Rust by the way ™

 Settings in Shelv is just a note, where you can create custom commands with KDL and JavaScript, assign and tweak keyboard shortcuts, all with live reload.

-The origin story: I used Bear, which has 4 versions of date, but I wanted it in YYYY/mmm/dd format, and I keep thinking: "if only I can just define what I want".
+The origin story: at the time I used Bear, which had 4 different formats of dates, but I wanted YYYY/mmm/dd, and I kept thinking: "if only I could define what I want".
+Well, with Shelv you can.

 I hope not, my opinions toward AI (or rather LLMs) are mixed.
 My current position can be roughly outlined as: